tusharbhutt/Endless-Nodes/README.md

 ## Disclaimer

 These nodes may or may not be maintained.
 They work on my system but may not on yours.
+Feel free to send in a bug report if you find one!

 ## Credits